 As Ed Schieffelin started prospecting for valuable minerals in southern Arizona during the latter half of the 1870s, his friends insisted he would only find his tombstone.
 They were wrong.
-During its mining history, mines in Tombstone produced $85 million in silver.
-Schieffelin died in 1897.
-This 25-foot-tall monument stands near the spot of his original claim
+Instead, he discovered silver in an area that would grow into one of the most colorful towns in the country’s history: Tombstone.
+Over the years, mines in Tombstone produced $85 million in silver.
+Schieffelin died in Oregon on May 12, 1897, but he insisted his final resting spot be in Tombstone.
+A 25-foot-tall monument stands atop his burial site and near the location of his original claim.

-El Tiradito is a popular shrine in the Old Barrio section of Tucson, Ariz.
-The shrine is said to be the only Catholic shrine in the country that is “dedicated to a sinner buried in unconsecrated ground.”
-According to one version of the legend, the shrine is dedicated to Juan Oliveras, an 18-year-old ranch hand who apparently had an affair with his mother-in-law.
-His father-in-law apparently later killed Oliveras.
-The original shrine dates to 1870, but the current version was apparently built in the 1920s.
-The shrine was listed on the National Register of Historic Places in 1971.
+El Tiradito is a famous shrine in the Old Barrio section of Tucson.
+The memorial is said to be the only Catholic shrine in the country “dedicated to a sinner buried in unconsecrated ground.”
+According to one version of the legend, the monument honors Juan Oliveras, an 18-year-old ranch hand who had an affair with his mother-in-law.
+His father-in-law subsequently killed Oliveras.
+The original shrine dates to 1870, but the current version dates to 1920s.
+The shrine is said to exemplify Sonoran Catholicism, a blending of Catholic doctrine with local customs.
+The National Register of Historic Places added it to its list in 1971.

 50 E Civic Center Dr., Gilbert, AZ 85296